corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 ## Dictionaries

 This is another way of storing a collection of things.
-But instead of storing them in a list, you associate each thing with a label for ease of access.
+But instead of storing them in a list, you associate each one with a label for ease of access.
 They are called dictionaries because they can be used similarly to an actual dictionary - looking up the definitions of words.
 In this usage, the word you are looking up is the **key** and the definition is the **value**.
 You don't want to look up a definition based on its position in the dictionary, you want to look up a particular word.

 Here is an example dictionary: